peridio/docs/src/docs/reference/distributions.md

   <title>Ref | Distributions</title>
 </head>

-Distributions represents sets of element versions.
-They get associated with node groups.
+Distributions provide a means of defining a path through element versions within a node group.
+Each distribution is associated with exactly one element version and node group as well as up to one distribution that represents the next step in the path.